 Hi!
 I'm Logan.

 I'm a technical philosopher.
-I'm in school at Stanford studying symbolic systems and mathematics.*
+I'm in school at Stanford studying symbolic systems and mathematics or something.*

-I'm also interested in intellectual history, comparative literature, and being insane.
+I'm also interested in intellectual history, comparative literature, and becoming insane.

 *Subject to change until Spring 2026.